project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 ## Automation Details

+### Issue Automation Workflow

-When an issue is created, edited, or has a milestone changed, the workflow:
+When an issue is created, edited, or has a milestone changed:

 1. **Detects Type** from title prefix (`[EPIC]`, `[FEATURE]`, `[STORY]`, `[Task]`)
 2. **Sets GitHub Issue Type** using the organizational issue type system